 \section{Abstract}

-The MAX phases are in use at an industrial scale in the transportation, armour and furnace development sectors, among others.
-However, data on the finite temperature dynamical properties of these materials under varying conditions of temperature and pressure are rare or unavailable.
-This study reports on the dynamical properties of the elastic constants and moduli under these conditions, obtained from first principle calculations.
+MAX phases are used on an industrial scale in the transportation, armour, and furnace development sectors, among others.
+However, data on the dynamical properties of these materials under varying temperature and pressure conditions are rare or unavailable.
+This study reports on the dynamical properties of the elastic constants of Ti$_2$AlC, under these conditions, obtained from first-principles calculations.
 Both static and dynamical results are presented and discussed.
-It is observed, from the dynamical results, that the elastic moduli are degraded, specifically, the bulk and shear moduli show reduction ranging from 15 - 29\% and 13 - 31\%, respectively, between pressures of 10-30 GPa and in the temperature range of 300 - 1200 K. Such data is useful as part of decision support tools that can inform applications as well as the limitations of use.
+The dynamical results show that the elastic moduli are degraded; specifically, the bulk and shear moduli show a reduction ranging from 15 to 29\% and 13 to 31\%, respectively, between pressures of 10 - 30 GPa and in the temperature range of 300 - 1200 K. The reduction in these moduli is likely caused by anharmonic lattice effects that lead to thermal-induced softening, particularly in the high-pressure and temperature range.
+The lattice parameters of this material under the conditions of study did not vary significantly.
+Such data is useful as part of decision support that can inform applications as well as the limitations of use.